Smoke alarm laws

 - where a dwelling is rented under a residential tenancy agreement or made available for such rental; and

 - where a dwelling is made available for hire.

-Building and Energy have the following publications availble on the current smoke alarm requirements:
+The following publications provide mor einformation on the smoke alarm requirements:

 Smoke alarm location